An annotated digest of the top "Hacker" "News" posts for the third week of September, 2016.

 September 18, 2016 (comments)

 The New York Times -- world's leading authority on San Francisco -- tells us that San Francisco is a microcosm of America.
 Hackernews spends equal time telling each other how to donate money toward fixing problems and telling each other that donating money will not fix any problems.
-Nobody realizes Hackernews users are the problem, including the New York Times.
+Nobody realizes Hackernews gen pop is the problem, including the New York Times.

 September 19, 2016 (comments)